Social Services Research and Demonstration

 Credentials/Documentation

 Applicants must present written evidence of other agencies' willingness to cooperate when the project involves the use of other agencies, facilities, or services.
-Nonprofit organizations which have not previously received ACF program support must submit proof of nonprofit status.
-For all grantees, costs will be determined in accordance with 45 CFR Part 75.
+Nonprofit organizations must submit proof of nonprofit status.

 What is the process for applying and being award this assistance?